Michigan State University: Men's basketball

 MSU's men's basketball team has won the National Championship twice: in 1979 and again in 2000.
-The basketball team plays at the Jack Breslin Student Events Center.
+The team has made 28 straight NCAA tournament appearances under head coach Tom Izzo.
+The Spartans play at the Jack Breslin Student Events Center.

 Men's ice hockey

 The Michigan State University men's ice hockey team started in 1924, though it has been a varsity sport only since 1950.
-The team has since won national titles in 1966, 1986 and 2007.
+The team won national titles in 1966, 1986 and 2007.
 The Spartans came close to repeating the national title in 1987, but lost the championship game to the North Dakota Fighting Hawks.
 They play at MSU's Munn Ice Arena.
-Former head coach Ron Mason is college hockey's winningest coach with 924 wins total and 635 at MSU.
+Former head coach Ron Mason is college hockey's winningest coach, with 924 wins total and 635 at MSU.
 The current head coach is Adam Nightingale.
 The men's ice hockey team competes in the Big Ten conference.
 They formerly competed in the Central Collegiate Hockey Association.
-Michigan State leads the CCHA in all-time wins, is second in CCHA Conference championships with 7, and is first in CCHA Tournament Championships with 11.
-As with other sports, the hockey rivalry between the Spartans and the Michigan Wolverines is a fierce one, and on October 6, 2001, the Spartans faced the Michigan Wolverines in the Cold War, during which a world record crowd of 74,554 packed Spartan Stadium to watch the game end in a 3–3 tie.

-In the 2006–2007 season, the Men's Ice Hockey team defeated Boston College for its third NCAA hockey championship.
+Michigan State leads the CCHA in all-time wins, is second in CCHA Conference championships, with seven, and is first in CCHA Tournament Championships, with 11.
+As with other sports, the hockey rivalry between the Spartans and the Michigan Wolverines is a fierce one, and on October 6, 2001, the Spartans faced the Wolverines in the Cold War, during which a world record crowd of 74,554 packed Spartan Stadium to watch the game end in a 3–3 tie.
+In the 2006–2007 season, the men's ice hockey team defeated Boston College for its third NCAA hockey championship.